avishekchy45/avishekchy45/README.md

 I’ve learned how to manage my work in a collaborative environment through my previous academic projects.
 Even if the tasks I am assigned are complex, I try my best to maintain focus and proceed to the output to reach the goal of the task.

-- 🔭 I’m currently working on my personal practise projects 🤪
+- 🔭 I’m currently working on my personal practice projects 🤪
 - 🌱 I’m currently learning PYTHON 🙄
 - 👯 I’m looking to collaborate on any volunteering project 🙂
 - 🤔 I’m looking for help with JS 😑
 - 💬 Ask me about anything 😶
-- 📫 How to reach me: Plane or Bus 😆
+- 📫 How to reach me: [Plane or Bus](mailto:avishekchy45@gmail.com) 😆
 - ⚡ Fun fact: 🥴

 # Programming Languages